America’s Pork Industry Problems Explained | Dr. Oz | S9 | Ep 91 | Full Episode

 Thank you.

-Now your policy is no antibiotics ever, they don't ever get to see it.
+They don't ever get to see it.

-So if that's the case, how do you keep your pigs healthy?
+If that's the case, how do you keep your pigs healthy?

-Well, really, uh, we really depend on the animal welfare and the animal husbandry, how the animals were raised.
+Well, really, we really depend on the animal welfare and the animal husbandry, how the animals were raised.

 So our animals at Nyman Ranch are either raised in pastures or bedded pens.

-Uh we don't have confinement operations of any kind.
+We don't have confinement operations of any kind.

 Oh, yeah.

-Ours a minimum of five weeks, so the the baby pigs get more antibodies, uh they they get more of their mother's milk and they're off to a better start.
+They get more of their mother's milk and they're off to a better start.

-Also, uh, we're a network of family farmers and the farmers themselves own and take care of the animals on a day-to-day basis.
+Also, we're a network of family farmers and the farmers themselves own and take care of the animals on a day-to-day basis.

-So the husbandry uh plays in there.
+So the husbandry plays in there.

 You probably eat the animals yourselves as well.

-So you want, I would think the best of all worlds.
+So you want, I would think, the best of all worlds.

 Absolutely.